philipp-baumann/simplerspec/README.md

 # Short description

-The simplerspec package aims to facilitate spectra and additional data handling and model development for spectroscopy applications such as FT-IR soil spectroscopy.
+The simplerspec package aims to facilitate spectra and additional data handling and model development for spectroscopy applications such as infrared soil spectroscopy.
 Different helper functions are designed to create a data and modeling workflow.
 Data inputs and outputs are stored in `R` objects with specific data structures.
 The following features are covered in the current version of the package:

 1. `read_opus_univ`: Read spectra and metadata from Bruker OPUS binary files into R list